Bandits and Experts in Metric Spaces: Introduction

 We assume that an algorithm is given the metric space $(X,\mD)$ as an input, with a promise that the payoff function $\mu$ satisfies~\eqref{eq:Lipschitz-condition}.
-We refer to this problem as the \emph{\problem} on $(X,\mD)$, and we refer to the ordered triple $(X,\mD,\mu)$ as an \emph{instance} of the \problem.\footnote{ When the metric space $(X,\mD)$ is understood from context, we may also refer to $\mu$ as an instance.}
+We refer to this problem as the \emph{\problem} on $(X,\mD)$, and we refer to the ordered triple $(X,\mD,\mu)$ as an \emph{instance} of the \problem.\footnote{ Formally, the problem instance also includes the parameterized family of reward distributions $\prob_x$.
+To simplify exposition, we assume this family is fixed throughout, and therefore can be suppressed from the notation.
+When the metric space $(X,\mD)$ is understood from context, we may also refer to $\mu$ as an instance.}